 Vanya’s love interest in season 1 features a rather drastic change from the comics.

-Leonard Peabody (played by John Magaro) was also born on the same day as the children that become the Umbrella Academy but only by coincidence.
-Growing up in an abusive household, Leonard grows up obsessing about the Umbrella Academy and inserts himself into Vanya’s life as a violin student.
+Leonard Peabody (John Magaro) was also born on the same day as the children that become the Umbrella Academy.
+Growing up in an abusive household; Leonard grows up obsessing about the Umbrella Academy and inserts himself into Vanya’s life as a violin student.
 His manipulation draws out Vanya’s powers but it also breaks her mental psyche.

-In the comics, Vanya is manipulated by a being called The Conductor, head of the Orchestra Verdammten.
+In the comics, Vanya endures manipulation by a being who calls himself The Conductor, head of the Orchestra Verdammten.
 The orchestra is basically a cult of violinists that seeks to cause the end of the world using Vanya.

 In both the comics and the series, Vanya kills her oppressors.